Zira-Games/state-machine-animation/README.md

 The library works with `BehaviorSubject` instances (streams that can have current values) to handle its state at all levels.
 So familiarity with the stream concept and their manipulation would be helpful.

-This said, everyone is encouraged to clone the repo and shift around some classes to use different patterns, such as the more performant and synchronous `ValueNotifier` instances flutter animation classes uses.
+This said, everyone is encouraged to clone the repo and shift around some classes to use different patterns, such as using the more performant and synchronous `ValueNotifier` instances flutter animation classes uses, or using a more declarative approach for state machine instances instead of object inheritance.

 ##### A basic state machine representation